RADIOLOGY / CLINICAL RESEARCH

 Introduction:

 Recently, a relationship between hyperparathyroidism and cardiovascular disorders has been highlighted.
-The current study aimed to find a possible relationship between parathyroid hormone (PTH) and valvular calcification performance.
+The current study aimed to identify a potential relationship between parathyroid hormone (PTH) and valvular calcification performance.
 A secondary aim was to evaluate the potential association between PTH concentration and post-procedural outcomes after transcatheter aortic valve implantation (TAVI).

 Material and methods:

-Patients with severe symptomatic aortic stenosis were evaluated for the study eligibility.
+Patients with severe symptomatic aortic stenosis were evaluated for study eligibility.
 Demographics, clinical data, and blood samples were collected.
 Pre-procedurally, echocardiography and computed tomography (CT) were performed.
-Quantitative evaluation of calcific tissue was conducted over the three regions of interest: ascending aorta, aortic, and mitral valves using semiautomated software.
+Quantitative evaluation of calcific tissue was conducted over the three regions of interest – ascending aorta, aortic and mitral valves – using semiautomated software.

 Results:

-The final study group comprised 89 patients (50 females, median (Q1-3) age of 77 (72-82) years.
-Increased PTH concentration was associated with a higher peak aortic gradient (p=0.024), but not with mean aortic gradient nor mitral annular calcification occurrence.
-CT analysis revealed an association between increased PTH and mean calcific tissue attenuation in the mitral (p=0.004) and aortic valves (p<0.001) and ascending aorta (p<0.001), however lack of relationship with calcium volume in the regions of interest.
+The final study group comprised 89 patients (50 females, median (Q1-3) age of 77 (72–82) years.
+Increased PTH concentration was associated with a higher peak aortic gradient (p = 0.024), but not with mean aortic gradient or mitral annular calcification occurrence.
+CT analysis revealed an association between increased PTH and mean calcific tissue attenuation in the mitral (p = 0.004) and aortic valves (p < 0.001) and ascending aorta (p < 0.001) but no relationship with calcium volume in the regions of interest.
 Increased PTH did not differ between patients with and without paravalvular leak or new pacemaker implantation.

 Conclusions: